NinaHahne/imageboard-sloths/README.md

-# Imageboard - Galery of Sloths
+# Imageboard - Gallery of Sloths
-Instagram-like galery built with Vue.js
+Instagram-like gallery built with Vue.js

 ## Features
 * Allows users to upload images along with a title and a